 - the ability to ask significant questions and seek answers

 - intellectual self-motivation to be a life-long learner and servant of Christ

 - willingness to go beyond your comfort zone and be stretched

-The Foreign Languages Department at Wheaton offers a unique opportunity to integrate a rigorous liberal arts approach with a thoughtful Christian faith.
+The Modern or Classical Language at Wheaton offers a unique opportunity to integrate a rigorous liberal arts approach with a thoughtful Christian faith.
 You’ll learn the language, history and culture of your chosen major, for sure.
 But as you are mentored by our engaged and discerning faculty and nurtured by our close-knit student community, you’ll also explore challenging questions regarding the ways your identity as a Christian is shaped by culture.

 Whether you study French, German, Spanish, Mandarin Chinese or ancient languages (Hebrew, Greek and Latin) you’ll engage texts and spiritual communities that few Americans ever experience.
 You’ll participate in service learning projects, share weekly meals at departmental tables in Anderson Commons, and experience various study abroad programs—all of which include home-stays, generous hospitality of host families and the chance to build relationships with Christians from other cultural contexts.
 You’ll learn to translate your own faith, and see God, yourself and your culture through the eyes of others.

 Interested in speaking with someone from the department?
 We’re happy to answer your questions.
 Simply email us at email@example.com or call 630.752.5039.